China's anti-graft drive is making state media bolder

 A worker at an employment agency near the Shanghai Husi factory said an undercover TV reporter had come in seeking a job at the plant.
 “The reporter said he was from Sichuan (province), and wanted to enter the factory,” the worker said.
 “He looked honest to me.”

-The reporter could not be reached for comment, and Dragon TV has declined to comment on the making of the programme.
+The reporter could not be reached for comment, and Dragon TV has declined to comment on the making of the program.

 State media sources interviewed by Reuters said they knew of no explicit edict from Beijing to report on corporate wrongdoing - but that such investigative stories fit with the anti-corruption drive and generated strong viewing numbers.